heckerdavid/reading-notes/read_03.md

 - Add
   - git add [file]
+    - adds [file] to staged
 - Commit
   - git commit -m "comment"
+    - can be used for multiple files, comment will apply to all
+  - git commit -a
+    - commits all file changes

 - Push
   - git push origin main
+    - pushes commited files to main repo

 these commands can change the git state.
 Git files can exist in three different states.